cppservergit/cppserver-docs/security-model.md

                 key: connstr
                 optional: false
 ```
 The LoginServer container exposes two microservices for login purposes:

-* /loginserver/login: login using cpp_dblogin() SQL function and a PostgreSQL login database provided by the customer
+* /loginserver/login: login using cpp_dblogin SQL function and a PostgreSQL login database provided by the customer
 * /loginserver/loginldap: login using an LDAP server, must be configures using environment variables as shown above

-**NOTE**: If you are using CPPServer only (no LoginServer) then only the service /ms/login (SQL function cpp_dblogin) will be available, this is the case with the QuickStart deployment.
+__NOTE__: If you are using CPPServer only (no LoginServer) then only the service /ms/login (SQL function cpp_dblogin) will be available, this is the case with the QuickStart deployment.

-** Login and Session creation in action
+## Login and Session creation in action

-Lets use the QuickStart deployment to test the security system, in this case it's using SQL function cpp_dblogin().
+Let's use the QuickStart deployment to test the security system, in this case it's using SQL function cpp_dblogin.

 **Case 1**: access a secured microservice /ms/shippers/view without a valid security session (no previous login)
 ```